6 Tips For Shopping For Anti-Inflammatory Foods

 Next time you go to the grocery store, focus on the perimeter, where fresh, whole foods tend to live.
 Then, choose these options:

 - Produce Section: Choose fresh, whole organic produce whenever possible.
 Vegetables and fruits from all parts of the color spectrum should make up most of your grocery items.

 - Grains, Breads, Cereals And Legumes: Choose products made of whole, intact grains, not white or whole wheat-flour products.
-The higher the fiber grams, the better.
-Stock up on healthy, inexpensive staples like dried beans and lentils.
+The higher the fiber grams on the nutrition facts label, the better.
+Stock up on healthy, inexpensive staples like dried beans andlentils.